dmauro/Keypress/README.md

 TODO
 ----

-* Test.
 * Put negative edge in sequences.
-* See if we can do away with keyup_fired property
+* See if we can do away with keyup_fired and count properties.